JaKooLit/Hyprland-v3/README.md

 - Menu : [`Wofi`](https://hg.sr.ht/~scoopta/wofi)

 - FIle Manager: [`Thunar`](https://docs.xfce.org/xfce/thunar/start) (Optional)

+### Arch-Hyprland install script
+-The script is mainly for Arch Linux minimal installation, however, can also be used for any existing arch based linux.
+It can also be used for Arch Linux with Hyprland installed.
+Script is design to create a backup of your config files (~/.config) and will check if packages are already installed and will skip if it detects that package is already

+-your previous hyprland configs will be backed up so you can always copy it over to new dotfiles

 ### FEATURES or Whats included in the dotfiles:
 -  By default, Catpuccin Mocha Theme for Hyprland is enabled